-Jalapeño peppers (pronounced "hal-a-PAY-nyo") are medium-sized chili peppers with a mild to moderate amount of heat, used to flavor everything from salsa to chili to salad dressing.
+Jalapeño peppers (pronounced "hal-a-PAY-nyo") are medium-sized chile peppers with a mild to moderate amount of heat, used to flavor everything from salsa to chili to salad dressing.
 Evidence of the earliest cultivation can be traced to the Mexican state of Veracruz, and the name jalapeño comes from Xalapa, the capital city.
 Still widely associated with Mexican cuisine, they are now grown worldwide and appear in fusion cuisine from Africa to Asia to the American South.

 What Are Jalapeños?